IrisVP/AlienDetective/README.md

 In the 'Input' folder, there are examples of input files necessary for this workflow.
 The files are in .csv format:
-- Coordinates.csv: Contains the names of the samplelocations in the column 'Observatory.ID', along with their latitudes and longitudes. < /br>
+- Coordinates.csv: Contains the names of the samplelocations in the column 'Observatory.ID', along with their latitudes and longitudes. <br />
 - Metadata.csv: Contains metadata per sample, including sample region, country, latitudes, longitudes, sample dates, etc. Note: Metadata should be prepared for personal use in this workflow.
-The 'Coordinates.csv' file is an example of this preparation. < /br>
+The 'Coordinates.csv' file is an example of this preparation. <br />
 - Species_Location.csv: Contains a 'Specieslist' column with all the species names.
-The other columns are sample location names, with the data in these columns representing the number of samples taken from a species for a specific location.< /br>
+The other columns are sample location names, with the data in these columns representing the number of samples taken from a species for a specific location.<br />

 Note: The Coordinates.csv and Species_Location.csv files should be prepared exactly like the examples for use in 1_Calculation_sea_distances.R.